Dual male-female forms will not be used here in order to improve readability.

 Swiss Life rejects, to the extent that it is legally entitled to do so, all liability for any losses that the user may incur from the use of or as a result of the use of Swiss Life customer portal.

 In particular, Swiss Life provides no guarantee of unimpaired access to Swiss Life customer portal, uninterrupted internet access or for the accuracy, actuality and completeness of the content of the data, information or documents offered, processed, made accessible on the internet or transferred by itself, its partners, the user or third parties.
 Swiss Life assumes no liability for direct or indirect damage incurred by users or third parties as a result of contacts or transactions made via the internet or by inaccurate or falsified data and information in the Swiss Life customer portal.

 Termination of use

 The use of the Swiss Life customer portal can be fully terminated by the user at any time.
 In this case, the access identification will be forfeited.

 Swiss Life and the user reserve the right to initiate immediate full termination of the use of Swiss Life customer portal in the event of a serious breach of contractual obligations.

-Swiss Life customer portal can send so-called cookies to the user's work station, which are then stored there.
-A cookie is a string of data that is utilised to automatically collect data about the use of a website.
+The Swiss Life customer portal can send cookies to the user’s work station, which are then stored there.
+A cookie is a string of data that is used to automatically collect data about the use of a website.
 This data also includes the IP address (Internet Protocol address) of the user, similar, in terms of its function, to the user’s telephone number.
-Data received via cookies is primarily used for the management, quality assurance, collection of demographic data and to monitor the use and efficiency of Swiss Life customer portal.
+Data received via cookies is primarily used for the management, quality assurance, collection of demographic data and to monitor the use and efficiency of the Swiss Life customer portal.
+As well as cookies being stored, server-side tracking is used.
+With server-side tracking, tracking events are sent to a server.
+These events are forwarded to the analytics server.
+Before an event is forwarded to the analytics server, further information is added for marketing purposes.
+Data collection and processing takes place anonymously on the analytics server.
+The data cannot be used to identify individuals.